STR1017/uniswap-docs/docs/V3/concepts/concentrated-liquidity.md

 To achieve custom liquidity allocation, the once continuous spectrum of relative price space has been partitioned with *ticks*.
 Ticks are the boundaries between discrete areas in price space.
 Ticks are equivalently spaced in a given pair.
 The spaces between ticks may vary pool to pool and are determined by the corresponding pools fee level.

- each equivalently spaced in a given pair, as the spot price changes during swapping, a new tick will become active as the current one is depleted.
-As the
+As the spot price changes during swapping, a new tick will become active as the current one is depleted.

 [^1]: L<sup>2</sup> is a notational change.
 In previous versions, this is k.